The Princess Diaries, Volume X: Forever Princess: Plot

-Michael takes Mia on a carriage ride through Central Park to explain the motives for his donation.
-They end up making out, but she runs off before he can confess his love.
+After a non-date with Michael on the Boat House on Senior Skip day, Mia and her ex-boyfriend go on a carriage ride through Central Park.
+They end up making out, for several blocks, but Mia runs off before he can confess his love.
 Later he texts her while she is at therapy saying he still loves her and would wait for her.
-At prom, Lilly tells Mia that J.P. only dated her in sophomore year to get closer to Mia, and that they had slept together, contrary to his claims that he is a virgin.
-She also told Mia that J.P. was always calling the paparazzi on them so he could be (more) famous.
-Mia breaks up with him, puts a cease-and-desist on his play, and she and Lilly become friends again.
-Michael arrives at midnight to talk to Mia, and they go to his apartment, where it is implied that they have sex.
+At Prom night, Mia continues to feel that something is off about JP, especially when she realizes that he had booked a hotel room for them, ages before they made plans to attend the party at all.
+At Mia's insistence, Lilly tells her that J.P. only dated her in sophomore year to get closer to Mia, and that they had in fact slept together, contrary to his claims that he is a virgin.
+This leads Mia to realize that JP was lying to her all along, and the two girls make up.
+Mia then confronts JP about his lies, breaks up with him, and puts a cease-and-desist on his play.
+Unbeknownst to her, Michael was just within earshot and, having overheard what happened, is livid at JP.
+Mia dissuades him from beating JP up, offering to go with him to his apartment instead, where it is implied that they have sex and she gets her snowflake necklace back.